Risk Factors Dashboard

 Training for all personnel with access to digital assets.

 Cybersecurity risk management is an integral part of overall enterprise risk management.
 As part of its enterprise risk management efforts, the Board of Directors meets with the executive leadership team to assess and respond to critical business risks.
 These assessments include a review of our cybersecurity programs, as well as an overview of trending cyber threats based on industry intelligence and potential mitigation strategies.
 Performing these assessments regularly enables the Company to determine key business objectives and the IT assets and capabilities needed to achieve them.
 In addition, the assessments also provide the executive leadership and the Board of Directors an understanding of the Company’s security landscape and allows it to prepare to respond to threats.
+Cybersecurity threats continue to be identified as one of the Company’s significant risks, with our Vice President, Technology assigned as the risk owner.
 Cybersecurity threats continue to be identified as one of the Company’s significant risks, with our Sr Director of Tech assigned as the risk owner.
+Our Vice President, Technology has developed expertise in cybersecurity and compliance, enterprise architecture and road mapping, data analytics and customer service through his twenty years of experience in the information technology space.
 Our Sr Director of Tech has developed expertise in cybersecurity and compliance, enterprise architecture and road mapping, data analytics and customer service through his twenty years of experience in the information technology space.
 He holds a Bachelor's degree from the University of North Carolina, Charlotte.

 Governance